knative/serving/pkg/autoscaler/README.md

 ## Design Goals

 1. **Make if fast**.
-Revisions should be able to scale from 0 to 1000 concurrent writers in 30 seconds or less.
+Revisions should be able to scale from 0 to 1000 concurrent requests in 30 seconds or less.
 2. **Make it light**.
-Wherever possible the system should be able to figure out the right thing to do.
+Wherever possible the system should be able to figure out the right thing to do without the user's intervention or configuration.
 3. **Make everything better**.
 Creating custom components is a short-term strategy to get something working now.
 The long-term strategy is to make the underlying components better so that custom code can be replaced with configuration.
 E.g. Autoscale should be replaced with the K8s Horizontal Pod Autoscaler and Custom Metrics.

 ## Implementation